When people stop using birth control, they may experience side effects, including irregular menstrual cycles, cramping, acne, and weight changes.

 Just like the side effects of starting hormonal birth control, the side effects of stopping it are temporary.
 Most disappear over time without treatment.

-The best approach is to manage each individually — for example, by applying cold compresses to sore, tender breasts or taking pain relief medication for headaches.
+The best approach is to manage each individually.
+For example, a person can apply cold compresses to sore, tender breasts or take pain relief medication for headaches.

-Anyone concerned about weight changes after stopping hormonal birth control can follow nutrition and physical activity guidelines to maintain or achieve a healthy weight.
+Anyone with concerns about weight changes after stopping hormonal birth control can follow nutrition and physical activity guidelines to maintain or achieve a moderate weight.

 Once a person stops using hormonal birth control, their menstrual cycle may return to how it was before the medication began.

-If a person had heavy periods and PMS before starting hormonal birth control, these issues may return after stopping the medication.
+If an individual had heavy periods and PMS before starting hormonal birth control, these issues may return after stopping the medication.

-Side effects of stopping birth control disappear over time, though they can last longer for some people.
-If any adverse effects do not seem to be resolving, consult a doctor.
+The side effects of stopping birth control disappear over time, though they can last longer for some people.
+If any adverse effects do not seem to resolve, a person needs to consult a doctor.

 After IUD removal, a person should receive immediate medical care if they experience a fever, chills, or excessive vaginal bleeding.